Skip to main content

 So you want to properly present this to your teams.
 If at all possible, you want [00:14:00] to give this the respect it deserves and present something polished.
 So we’re giving you a deck here.
 You want to show everyone that this is important.
 So we’ve taken the stress out and we’ve made you a slide deck that you can download and use.

 So I’m going to go through this deck and then I’ll send you the download link afterwards.
 You’re going to have a chance to take this home yourself and edit it up to make it look and feel like your own thing.
-But then you’ll, you also need to follow that formal training up with ongoing coaching to make sure everything sticks make sure you’re You give feedback on their feedback, make sure it sticks when someone sends over some insight feature requests that you don’t think goes far enough and get into the problem.
+But then you’ll, you also need to follow that formal training with ongoing coaching to make sure everything sticks, make sure you’re You give feedback on their feedback, make sure it sticks when someone sends over some insight feature requests that you don’t think goes far enough and get into the problem.

 Save some time and try [00:15:00] to make sure their managers and leaders are in the room, get some buy in here.
 It’s a good idea to speak to the commercial leaders beforehand and stress the importance, asking for their support and encouraging their teams to work in this way.
 But if your customer teams are doing a good job, then the calendars are probably full with customer or prospect calls.